The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Despite this progress, studies adopting the SEB skills framework already display considerable heterogeneity, making them difficult to synthesize.
 For instance, some studies have sought to expand the framework’s nomological network by considering all SEB facets and domains (Postigo et al., 2024; Soto et al., 2024), whereas others have focused on specific skill facets (Breil et al., 2022; Collie & Ryan, 2025).
 In such a rapidly developing area, relying on static reviews or individual literature searches risks selective citation, cherry-picking of results, and conceptual fragmentation.
 To mitigate these risks, we propose a living and cumulative approach to synthesizing SEB research.

-To overcome these issues, living meta-analysis and databases are now appearing in the literature, especially for medical studies, clinical trials, and interventions (Bosco et al., 2015; Cuijpers et al., 2022; Elliott et al., 2014; Howard & Slemp, 2025; Sakaluk et al., 2023; Spadaro et al., 2022).
-These approaches maintain a continually updated database of eligible studies, alongside transparent procedures for incorporating new evidence.
+To overcome these issues, living meta-analysis and databases are now appearing in the literature, especially for medical studies, clinical trials, and interventions (F. Bosco et al., 2015; Cuijpers et al., 2022; Elliott et al., 2014; Howard & Slemp, 2025; Sakaluk et al., 2023; Spadaro et al., 2022).
+These approaches usually maintain a continually updated database of eligible studies, alongside transparent procedures for incorporating new evidence.
 They are particularly beneficial for rapidly evolving fields where timely integration of knowledge is critical, as showed by the many living reviews appeared during COVID-19.
 Nonetheless, these systems usually rely on users to upload new data or remain limited to very narrow topics or effects.
-With our proposal, we aim to overcome these limitations by (a) covering an entire research framework, similarly to what Howard and colleagues proposed (2025), and (b) making the database update systematic, thus following Preferred Reporting Items for Systematic Reviews and Meta-Analysis guidelines [PRISMA; Moher et al. (2015)] repeatedly across time.
+An exception is the massive attempt of semi-automated data collection and synthesis represented by the metaBUS project (F. A. Bosco et al., 2020) in which correlation matrices of published studies in Organizational Psychology are systematically integrated into a common database for rapid integration, description, and synthesis.
+With our proposal, we aim to contribute to these efforts introducing a living platform for review and meta-analysis on SEB skills that overcome some previous limitations by (a) covering a new and comprehensive research framework, similarly to what Howard and colleagues proposed (2025), and (b) making the database update systematic, thus following Preferred Reporting Items for Systematic Reviews and Meta-Analysis guidelines [PRISMA; Moher et al. (2015)] repeatedly across time.

 Providing a similar tool would speed up and facilitate researchers’ literature search, support a standardized and evidence-based understanding of the literature, and inform future research.
 Given the recency of the framework, fragmentation risks, and rapid expansion of this new research area, SEB skills represent an ideal case for introducing a living review system.